 There are two major kinds of persimmons.
 The heart-shaped persimmon is called a "Hachiya" and needs to be ripened to a jelly-like texture before using it.
 The second, the tomato-shaped "Fuyu," can be eaten either when it's firm like an apple or a little softer.
 Chop or slice Hachiya persimmons into salads and other cold dishes.
 Puree the softer Fuyu to replace half of the butter or margarine on your toast.
 You can also use Fuyu persimmons in cookies, quick bread, muffins, or cakes.
 Persimmons are a great source of vitamin B6, vitamin C, and vitamin A.

 Colorful pomegranate seeds are very popular as a garnish for salads, meat dishes, and desserts.
 Their juice is great for sorbets, sauces, smoothies, and fruit juice blends.
-The neatest, most effective way to remove the seeds from a pomegranate is to fill a deep bowl partway with water.
+A clean and effective way to remove the seeds from a pomegranate is to fill a deep bowl partway with water.
 Cut the pomegranate into quarters under the water and then gently nudge the seeds loose.
 The seeds float, so you can easily scoop them out of the bowl.
 Pomegranates provide vitamins B6 and C, as well as a healthy dose of potassium.

 Sweet potatoes are truly a winter "super food."
 They can be baked, boiled, steamed, or microwaved.
 Their taste tends to get sweeter with storage and cooking.
 If baking whole, pierce each sweet potato several times with a fork to let the steam out as it cooks.
 They’re a tasty way to get a dose of vitamin B2, B6, and C, and they’re an excellent source of vitamin A.

 Weight-loss reality show star shares secrets to his 150 pound slim down success.Read healthy weight loss tips